Hyundai, Kia recall 91,000 US vehicles over fire risks, urge owners to park outside | Headlines

 Hyundai, Kia recall 91,000 US vehicles over fire risks, urge owners to park outside

 The Korean automakers said electronic controllers for the Idle Stop & Go oil pump assembly may contain damaged electrical components that can cause the pump to overheat.
-Dealers will inspect and replace the electric oil pump controller as needed.
+Owners will be notified in late September and dealers will inspect and replace the electric oil pump controller as needed.
+Kia said it has six reports of potentially related thermal events but no accidents or injuries while Hyundai has four similar reports.
+The automakers told the National Highway Traffic Safety Administration a suspect part was eliminated from production in March.

+In addition to the fire risk, heat damage could trigger a short circuit impacting other onboard vehicle controllers, Hyundai said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)